BlueTurtle01/BlueTurtle01/README.md

 My LinkedIn can be found here: https://www.linkedin.com/in/daniel-jones01/

 # Timeline of skills
-I will use this section to create a diary of my skills as a personal reflection of how far I have come on my coding journey but also as a record of my current level and consistency over time.
+I will use this section to create a diary of my skills as a personal reflection of how far I have come on my coding journey.

 ## 14/08/2021 - Normalisation & Optuna
 1. Attempted to use the Optuna package to auto tune my LightGBM model but I got a few errors.
 I will return to this